close

 While perhaps not as well-known in other parts of the world, Johannistag is an important religious feast in Germany, honouring the day Saint John the Baptist was born.
 We dive into the history of this unusual event and explain the significance it holds in Germany.

-The Nativity of Saint John the Baptist (or Johannistag in German) is held every year on June 24, and is a religious feast day.
-While not a public holiday in Germany, the day is still a significant event in the Christian calendar and marked in some communities in the federal republic.
+The Nativity of Saint John the Baptist (or Johannistag in German) is held every year on June 24 and is a religious feast day.
+While not a public holiday in Germany, the day is still a significant event in the Christian calendar and is marked in some communities in the Federal Republic.

 Who was Saint John the Baptist? john-baptist-jesus.jpg